 Refinancing isn’t a good idea for everyone and there are several reasons not to refinance, depending on your situation.
-Below are some downsides to refinancing you may want to consider before you apply.
+Below are some downsides to refinancing you may consider before applying.

 1. You Might Not Break Even

-While you may be able to save money with a refinance, it’s important to remember that there are costs involved in refinancing that could potentially nullify this benefit or weaken it.
+While you may save money with a refinance, it’s important to remember that there are costs involved in refinancing that could potentially nullify this benefit or weaken it.